FAQs

-Cyanoacrylates – also known as instant adhesives, CA glue, superglue, and Krazy Glue – are high strength, quick bonding glues that are very widely applicable across industries, from automotive components and medical devices to guitar fabrication.
+Cyanoacrylates – also known as instant adhesives, CA glue, superglue, and Krazy Glue – are high-strength, quick-bonding glues that are widely applicable across industries, from automotive components and medical devices to guitar fabrication.
 On this page, the Aron Alpha team has covered some of the most common questions we’ve received regarding cyanoacrylates.

 Cyanoacrylate glues bond readily with a wide variety of materials, including metal, fiber composite, plastic, vinyl, silicone, and rubber.
 Some plastics such as PTFE, polypropylene, and polyethylene are more difficult to bond using cyanoacrylates; however, Aron Alpha’s products can be specially engineered to meet the particular needs of your application.